 What restrictions are there for people traveling?

-The Cook County Department of Public Health has issued guidance on people traveling outside of Cook County.
-CCDPH recommends avoiding all non-essential travel.
-All persons entering into suburban Cook County from outside of suburban Cook County should quarantine for 14 days.
+The Cook County Department of Public Health has issued guidance on people traveling with and without vaccines.
+CCDPH still recommends avoiding all non-essential travel.

 What should I do if I am showing symptoms of COVID-19?

 If you are showing any of the following symptoms: